Skip to main content

 Is the book-club edition the same as the first?

 No book club edition; the paperback original is the true first.
-First hardcover appeared only many years later.
+The first hardcover appeared only years later (UK Robert Hale, 1979; first US hardcover 1992).

 I have a first edition of Time to Murder and Create — what should I do?